In this lesson we will:

-Snowflake is a modern Data Warehouse designed for the cloud era.
+Snowflake is a modern Data Warehouse designed to take advantage of the cloud.

-Data Warehouses are large databases designed to combine data from many sources across your business into one central location.
-When we have this joined up and organised view of all of our historical data, the data can then be used for business intelligence purposes such as reports, dashboards or data science.
+Data Warehouses are large databases designed to combine data from many sources across a business into one central location.

 Data Warehouses are optimised for analytical use cases, so can scale to support large historical datasets and a high number of concurrent users with business intelligence type workloads.
 This is in contrast to databases such as MySQL or PostgreSQL which are designed to support real-time transactional workloads which usually require very fast access to relatively small datasets.

-Though Data Warehousing is a very mature field, Snowflakes brings a modern approach and a cloud native architecture which make it very powerful versus legacy competition, and have led to rapid adoption in industry.
+Though Data Warehousing is a very mature field, Snowflake brings a modernised approach and a cloud native architecture which make it uniquely powerful versus legacy competition.
+This has led to rapid adoption in industry.

-In addition to the fully SaaS deployment model which minimises the amount of operational overhead, Snowflake remains very simple to use.
-For instance, there is little to do in terms of tuning parameters and management overhead in comparison with traditional databases such as Oracle or SQL Server that historically needed expert Database Administrators to run.
+In addition to the fully SaaS deployment model which minimises the amount of operational overhead, Snowflake is relatively simple to use and operate.
+For instance, there is less to do in terms of tuning parameters and management overhead in comparison with traditional databases such as Oracle or SQL Server that historically needed expert Database Administrators to run.

 Snowflake offers a genuine usage based billing model, whereby you pay by the second for the compute resources that you use, and by the byte for the storage that you consume.
 This means that businesses can get started with Snowflake cheaply, and there is no need for overprovisioning to support future workloads.

 This pricing model is compelling compared to the traditional vendors who have high per CPU core billing models or require 24x7 server capacity to remain available even when not in use.

 Snowflake makes a number of innovations around performance which for some benchmarks make it the most highest performing data warehouse on the market.

-Snowflake is based on a very innovative cloud native architecture, meaning that the attractive properties of Cloud infrastructure are reflected for users of Snowflake.
-This includes it's ability to scale, it's high performance and consumption based pricing all flow through to the Snowflake solution.
+Snowflake is based on a very innovative Cloud Native architecture, meaning that the attractive properties of Cloud infrastructure are reflected for users of Snowflake.
+This includes it's ability to rapidly scale up and down, it's high performance, and fully consumption based pricing.
+This architecture is covered in more detail in the next lesson.

 In the next lesson we will dig deeper into Snowflakes cloud native architecture which enables the features discussed above.